kubesphere/website/content/zh/docs/installing-on-linux/public-cloud/kubesphere-on-qingcloud-instance.md

 ### Download KubeKey

-[Kubekey](https://github.com/kubesphere/kubekey) is the next-gen installer which is used for installing Kubernetes and KubeSphere v3.0.0 fastly, flexibly and easily.
+[Kubekey](https://github.com/kubesphere/kubekey) is the next-gen installer which provides an easy, fast and flexible way to install Kubernetes and KubeSphere v3.0.0.

+Follow the step below to download KubeKey.

 {{< tabs >}}

-{{< tab "For users with poor network to GitHub" >}}
+{{< tab "For users with poor network connections to GitHub" >}}

-For users in China, you can download the installer using this link.
+Download KubeKey using the following command:

 ```bash
 wget https://kubesphere.io/kubekey/releases/v1.0.0
 ```

 {{</ tab >}}

-{{< tab "For users with good network to GitHub" >}}
+{{< tab "For users with good network connections to GitHub" >}}

-For users with good network to GitHub, you can download it from [GitHub Release Page](https://github.com/kubesphere/kubekey/releases/tag/v1.0.0) or use the following link directly.
+Download KubeKey from [GitHub Release Page](https://github.com/kubesphere/kubekey/releases/tag/v1.0.0) or use the following command directly.

 ```bash
 wget https://github.com/kubesphere/kubekey/releases/download/v1.0.0/kubekey-v1.0.0-linux-amd64.tar.gz
 ```

 {{</ tab >}}

 {{</ tabs >}}